CUFP/cufp.org/src/site/2015/index.md

 ###### Thursday-Friday September 3rd-4th
 CUFP tutorials are in-depth, hands-on sessions for learning functional programming languages, libraries and toolkits directly from the experts and leaders in their fields.
+We have a broad variety of tutorials, including O'Caml, Scripting Haskell, LiquidHaskell, PureScript, Coq, F* for programming effectful programs, and Clojure.

-<a href="/2015/call-for-tutorials.html" class="tiny radius button">Call</a>
+<a href="/2015/accepted-tutorials.html" class="tiny radius button">Tutorials</a>
 </div>

 <div class="medium-4 columns talk" media:type="text/omd">